 - 1/2 cup of vegetable oil,

-- 1 cup of plain yogurt at room temperature,
+- 1 cup of luke warm milk or plain yogurt at room temperature,

 - 2 eggs at room temperature,

 - 5 cups of flour.

 - Melt the butter